gocd/docs.go.cd/content/installation/configuring_database/postgres.md

 ### Step 2: Initialize an empty database

-Once the PostgreSQL Server is started, the empty database can be created from the command-line using the `psql` utility, which PostgreSQL ships with.
+Once the PostgreSQL Server is started, an empty database can be created from the command-line using the `psql` utility, which PostgreSQL ships with.

 ```bash
 CREATE ROLE "gocd_database_user" PASSWORD 'gocd_database_password' NOSUPERUSER NOCREATEDB NOCREATEROLE INHERIT LOGIN;